 We cannot always assign a definite state vector to a quantum system.

-We have already mentioned that the existence of entangled states begs an obvious question: if we cannot attribute a state vectors to an individual quantum system then how shall we describe its quantum state?
+We have already mentioned that the existence of entangled states leads to an obvious question: if we cannot attribute a state vectors to an individual quantum system, then how should we describe its quantum state?
 In this chapter we will introduce an alternate description of quantum states that can be applied both to a composite system and to any of its subsystems.
-Our new mathematical tool is called a density operator.84 We will start with the density operator as a description of the mixture of quantum states, and will then discuss the partial trace, which is a unique operation that takes care of the reduction of a density operator of a composite system to density operators of its components.
+Our new mathematical tool is called a density operator.103 We will start with the density operator as a description of the mixture of quantum states, and will then discuss the partial trace, which is a unique operation that takes care of the reduction of a density operator of a composite system to density operators of its components.

 If we choose a particular basis, operators become matrices.
-Here I will use both terms (density operators and density matrices) interchangeably.↩︎
+Throughout this book we use both terms (density operators and density matrices) pretty interchangeably.↩︎